jhallen/joe-editor/docs/man.md

 commands beep if you have beeps enabled (__^T B__).

 Hit __ESC D__ to insert the current set of keyboard macros as text into the current buffer.
+For example, the "\*\*" insert macro above looks like this:

+	home,"**",dnarw	^K 0	Macro 0

+You could insert this into your .joerc file and change the key sequene (the __K 0__) to something more permanent.

+Macros can also be named in the joerc file using this syntax:

+	:def foo eof,bol

+__foo__ will position the cursor at the beginning of the last line of the file.
+Once a macro has been named this way it will show up in the completion list of the __ESC X__ command prompt.

 ### Command prompt

-Execute a macro directly at the command prompt.
-Hit __ESC x__.
+You can execute a macro directly by typing it into the command prompt.
+Hit __ESC X__ to bring up the command prompt.
 Hit tab at this prompt for a completion list of all available commands.

 Here is a [complete list of commands](http://sourceforge.net/p/joe-editor/mercurial/ci/default/tree/docs/list.md).